 Other recent film scoring projects include Hacksaw Ridge, Baby Driver, Into the Woods, San Andreas, Florence Foster Jenkins, Steve Jobs, classical excerpts for Mission Impossible:Rogue Nation, Jason Bourne, Burnt, Cuban Fury, The Counselor and recording the orchestral elements for Steve Price’s Oscar winning score for Gravity.

-As an Engineer, Andrew has also worked on a wide range of computer game scores such as Bloodborne, Gods of War, Killzone3 & Unchartered 3 and has also recorded & mixed music for many theme park installations for Disney and Universal in particular.
+Andrew works on a wide range of computer game scores such as Bloodborne, Gods of War, Killzone3 & Unchartered 3 and has also recorded & mixed music for many theme park installations for Disney and Universal in particular.

-In the Classical/Jazz genres, recent projects include Wish You Were Here - Symphonic Pink Floyd, Nigel Kennedy’s album Recital, Viktoria Mullova’s The Peasant Girl and Stradivarius in Rio and Kenny Wheelers final album Songs for Quintet.
-A highlight of 2012 was recording the Liverpool Philharmonic Orchestra on location for Jon Lord re-recording of his Concerto for Rock Group & Orchestra.
+In the Classical/Jazz genres, projects include Nigel Kennedy’s album Recital, Viktoria Mullova’s The Peasant Girl and Stradivarius in Rio and Kenny Wheeler's final album Songs for Quintet.
+A highlight of 2012 was recording the Liverpool Philharmonic Orchestra on location for Jon Lord re-recording of his Concerto for Rock Group & Orchestra

-Andrew's work can work can also be heard all over TV, radio and the internet having recorded and mixed many hundreds of production library music, pop projects (Professor Green, Robbie Williams, Underworld, Elbow) as well as classical recordings both in the Studios and on the road with Abbey Road’s Mobile Unit.
+Andrew's work can work can also be heard all over TV, radio and the internet having recorded and mixed many hundreds of production library music tracks, pop projects (Professor Green, Gary Barlow, Robbie Williams, Underworld, Elbow) as well as classical recordings both in the Studios and on the road with Abbey Road’s Mobile Unit.